 - Hotels with a three-star rating or above, 20 rooms or more, and an average of $100 dollars (€90 Euros) rate per night

-- Hotels that can cater to corporate customers: 24/7 reception, high-speed internet, private rooms, business center, in-room workspace
+- Hotels that can cater to corporate customers: 24/7 reception, high-speed internet, private rooms, business center, an in-room workspace

-Still, GDSs also have the power and ability to send their inventory to OTAs.
+Still, GDSs also have the power and functionality to send their inventory to OTAs.
 So, it’s possible to list a room on a GDS and sell it on a website like Booking.com or Expedia.

 Hotel owners can load two main types of rates on a GDS system for hotel bookings: public rates and negotiated rates.